darkzero/DZPopupMessageView/README.md

 ## License

-DZFiveStarBar is available under the MIT license.
+DZPopupMessageView is available under the MIT license.
 See the LICENSE file for more info.